Let's do it again: Bowman Gray Stadium racing on tap again for Saturday night

 Burt and Tim or Tim and Burt

-It’s hard to believe that Burt Myers and Tim Brown, who have combined to win 20 championships in the Modified Division, were not in the top five in the Hayes Jewelers 200 last week.
-Jonathan Brown’s car was strong when it mattered most and he won for the first time in his career the opening race of the season.
+It’s hard to believe that Burt Myers and Tim Brown, who have combined to win 20 championships in the Modified Division, weren't in the top five in the Hayes Jewelers 200 last week.
+Jonathan Brown’s car was strong when it mattered most, and he won for the first time in his career the opening race of the season.
 Jonathan’s win was his 19th of his career and that pulled him into a tie with his uncle Don Smith, who was the 1991 Modified champion.
-Tim Brown wound up ninth and Myers was 11th but they’ll get a chance on Saturday night with two Modified 25-lap races on the schedule.
+Tim Brown finished ninth and Myers was 11th, but they’ll get another chance on Saturday night with two Modified 25-lap races on the schedule.

 Pee Wee Jones’ grandson